 Spiced Eggnog Babka Buns

 Indulge in the warmth of the season with these Spiced Eggnog Babka Buns!
-This light, fluffy, pillowy dough is made with eggnog and filled with brown sugar, cinnamon, nutmeg, and cloves and topped with an eggnog icing.
+This light, fluffy, pillowy dough is made with eggnog and filled with brown sugar, cinnamon, nutmeg, and cloves and topped with an eggnog icing for an indulgent holiday treat any time of day!

-If you’re looking for more holiday inspired breakfast recipes, check out some of my other favorites like my Holiday Eggnog Waffles, Peppermint Mocha Coffee Cake, or my Cinnamon Pecan Babka Coffee Cake.
+If you’re looking for more holiday breakfast recipes, check out some of my other favorites like Homemade Eggnog Waffles, Peppermint Mocha Coffee Cake, Chocolate Peppermint Olive Oil Granola, or Hot Chocolate Sweet Rolls.

 Why You'll Love This Recipe

-Eggnog: Need I say more?
-It’s the season for eggnog and the Organic Valley Eggnog is one of our faves!
-I use eggnog inside the dough and in the glaze for a subtly sweet eggnog bun that everyone will love.
+- Eggnog: Need I say more?
+It’s the season for eggnog and I use organic eggnog inside the dough and in the glaze for a subtly sweet eggnog bun that everyone will love.

 Ingredients